Sergix/JTerm/README.md

 Plus, it's open source, so if you find any issues, you can help out everyone else using JTerm!

 ## Where do I get it?
 Check the [releases](https://github.com/Sergix/JTerm/releases) page for binaries, as well as the source code.
-You can also look in the `/builds` directory for changelogs and other build-related stuff.
+You can also look in the `/builds` directory for changelogs and other build-related files.

-## How can I help?
-View the [Contributing Guidelines](https://github.com/Sergix/JTerm/blob/master/CONTRIBUTING.md) for more information.
-The JTerm project is open to anyone and any code!

-## Slack
-The JTerm project now has a Slack messaging group!
-Request to join the [Sergix](https://sergix.slack.com/) team to recieve notifications on updates, Travis CI build status, and more!

 > JTerm v0.7.0
 > `jterm-v0.7.0.jar`
 > This project and its source are held under the GNU General Public License, located in the LICENSE file in the project's directory.
-> (c) 2017
+> 2018